V-Squared/V-Squared.github.io/plan/road-map.md

 ## Campaign 3

 [Press & Shop][3] Ready build Mini and All-In-One PCs are becoming available in major stores, such as Amazon, Newegg and eBay.
 Or if you are (or want to be) a shop owner we have tutorials and case studies on how to add ViCase or ViPC to your existing store or even how to build one.
-With ViPC shipping and the OEM campaign coming it is a good time to approach the press.
-The V² Movement with its V² Trailblazer Products gets noticed by the press and write press releases, news stories and product reviews.
+With ViPC shipping and the OEM campaign coming the V² Movement with its V² Trailblazer Products gets noticed by the press and write press releases, news stories and product reviews.

 ## Connection 3-4
+The Press & Shop Campaign is lasting

 ## Campaign 4
+**V²Case Tiny** shrinks all the goodness of ViCase / ViPC to three Liters, effectively making the first ultra portable modular Workstation PC build from Desktop Parts.
+This campaign is about shipping the first Golden Samples, getting community reviews, include the feedback into an improved shipping Trailblazer Product ViCase and ViPC.

 ## Connection 4-5